King Henry VIII of England

 The meeting of Francis I and Henry VIII at the Field of the Cloth of Gold in 1520

-• Publication of Defense of the Seven Sacraments, 1521: which Henry wrote in response to Martin Luther’s attack on indulgences
+• Publication of Defense of the Seven Sacraments, 1521: written by Henry in response to Martin Luther’s attack on indulgences

 • Fidei Defensor (Defender of the Faith), 1521: Pope Leo X rewards Henry for writing Defense of the Seven Sacraments with the title Fidei Defensor (Defender of the Faith); revoked following the king’s break with the Catholic Church in the 1530s, but re-awarded to his heir by the English Parliament